SomMeri/less4j/README.md

 ## API:
 Warning: Project is still in alpha and current API is very temporary.
 It will change in the future.

-Access the compiler through `CompilationResult compile(String lessContent)` method of the `com.github.less4j.LessCompiler` interface.
+Access the compiler either through `CompilationResult compile(File inputFile)` method or through `CompilationResult compile(String lessContent)` method of the `com.github.less4j.LessCompiler` interface.
 Thread safe implementation of the interface is `com.github.less4j.core.DefaultLessCompiler`.
 Return object `CompilationResult` has two methods:
 * `getCss` - returns compiled css,
 * `getWarnings` - returns list of compilation warnings or an empty list.